steven-hill/Quotes/README.md

 - Light and dark modes are also supported.

 ### Coming soon
-- Unit tests to be added.
+- Unit tests.
+- Improve the accessibility experience.